Yes, America's Anchorman is away today and this is your official EIB anchor baby.

 We're all girls now.

-Uh that's why we all have to use the girls' bathroom.
+That's why we all have to use the girls' bathroom.

-The age of men is gone, and we are all girls.
+The age of men is gone and we are all girls.

-There's some story somewhere which is complaining on this transgender rights thing that we're just focusing on um male to female transgenders like like Caitlin Jenner, uh, who because we're so shallow that we're just obsessed with this uh conventional shallow,
+There's some story somewhere which is complaining on this transgender rights thing that we're just focusing on male to female transgenders like Caitlin Jenner, who are because we're so shallow that we're just obsessed with this conventional, shallow, essentially male ideas of feminine beauty like Caitlin sprawled all over Vanity Fair.

-And the reason we don't do that, by the way, is because of the the discrepancy for every nine men who decide to become women, only one woman decides to become a man.
+For every nine men who decide to become women, only one woman decides to become a man.

-So net, the whole process, this whole transgender rights thing is an entire uh 90% net transfer from the male sector to the female sector.
+So net, the whole process, this whole transgender rights thing is an entire 90% net transfer from the male sector to the female sector.

 There's absolutely no point.

-But since I mentioned that, uh I've had all these emails and tweets and things from people saying, what are you on about?
+But since I mentioned that, I've had all these emails and tweets and things from people saying, what are you on about?

 All the difficulty of icing.

-Listen, listen, this is what's wrong with America today.
+This is what's wrong with America today.

 When I commit a fake hate crime, right?